OSH Answers Fact Sheets

 - Select the least hazardous pesticide that will still be effective.

-- Always wear the appropriate personal protective equipment (PPE) as recommended on the label, Material Safety Data Sheet (MSDS) or product fact sheet.
+- Always wear the appropriate personal protective equipment (PPE) as recommended on the label, Safety Data Sheet (SDS) or product fact sheet.
 PPE may include coveralls, long pants, long sleeved shirts, gloves, boots, goggles, face shield, hat, and/or a respirator.

 - Always read the label.
 Keep the label "intact" and make sure it is readable.